 The creative work is a coherent body of writing within a genre (fiction, poetry, or nonfiction); or, should it blur genres, offers awareness as to the nature of its literary hybridity.
 It should be prefaced by an introduction that explains the project's aim, influences, scope, and design.
-(It is a good idea to consult the finished work of other students to gain an understanding of the variety of approaches possible in the introduction, as well as to consult with your mentor).
+(It is a good idea to consult the finished work of other students to gain an understanding of the variety of approaches possible in the introduction, as well as to consult with your mentor.
+You can view past projects via ScholarWorks https://scholarworks.calstate.edu/.)
 Your work should aim for originality as well as facility with language, and should implicitly offer illustration of significant independent thinking.
 Toward the close of the semester you will take part in a public reading of a portion of your work.